 Section 10.4(h): Ms. McCain noted that this section also had the words “by proxy” in the last sentence.
 Mr. Booe stated that he would review the language and propose a modification to that section during the next call.

 Section 10.4(j): Mr. Booe stated that the proposed language states that Executive Committee members shall participate in person at Executive Committee meetings at least once per year.
-The modification was made because, with only three quadrants, the old phrase, “at less than twenty-five percent”, was no longer applicable.
+The modification was made because, with only two Executive Committee meetings scheduled per year, the current phrase, “at less than twenty-five percent”, is no longer applicable.
 Mr. Booe emphasized that participating in the Executive Committee once a year through teleconference does not fulfill the Bylaws.
 Ms. Van Pelt asked what the outcome would be if an Executive Committee member missed the first meeting of the year and the second meeting gets cancelled.
 Mr. Booe stated that, since the number of Executive Committee meetings has decreased, there should be no cancellations.

 Ms. McCain stated that some participants may not have the budget to travel.
 Mr. Booe asked whether the requirement to attend should be eliminated altogether.
 Mr. Boswell stated that the company of an Executive Committee member should know that the member has an obligation to show up.
 Ms. Crockett stated that TVA has several memberships and the travel budget can be an issue.
 Mr. Booe suggested that the section be highlighted and discussed during the next meeting.
 Mr. Boswell stated that the section should remain as revised, with a one meeting in person requirement.
 Mr. Booe stated that the intent of the modification was not to change the practice, but to recognize that the percentages in the section are no longer valid.
 The participants will continue this discussion during the next meeting.